History Of The Empires In Bible Prophecy

 Napoleon was defeated at Waterloo and exiled.

-The Death of God in France.
-During the revolution, the people revolted against the Catholic church.
+The Death Of God In France.
+During the revolution, the people revolted against the Catholic church and the monarchy.
 The people had been tortured and repressed for so long, that when they revolted they rejected all of Christianity and the word of God.

 For 3 and ½ years beginning November 24, 1793 to April 1797 religion was banned and a substitute put in place.
 They even changed the calendar to show their new found love for natural law and hatred of Sunday.